loft-demos/vcluster-platform-demo-app-template/README.md

 - **Deletes** any associated container image (e.g., GitHub Container Registry package) for the repo under the org, using a GitHub PAT

 - **Disables itself** after running, so it’s only used once per repo initialization

+### _Auto-Update vCluster Templates + K8s Versions_

+This GitHub Actions workflow runs the script and creates a pull request if there are any changes.

 ## Integration Details